madmarcos-codeup/hello-world-js/README.md

 9. To launch index.html in the browser, select "Run" on the menu and then "Run without debugging"
 	![image](images/image_4.png)

-10. Select the browser you wish to launch index.html in
+10. Select the browser in which you wish to launch index.html

 11. The browser should open with index.html running
 	![image](images/image_5.png)